octobercms/docs/3.x/extend/backend/users.md

 ---
 # Users

-The user management for the backend panel includes features like roles, groups, permissions, password resets and sign-in throttling.
+The user management for the backend panel works with administrators where the `Backend\Models\User` model is the container that hold all the important information about a user.
+It includes features like roles, groups, permissions, password resets and sign-in throttling.
 Plugins can also [register permissions](./permissions.md) that control access to the features in the backend.

 ## Backend User Helper